Connecting Stochastic Optimal Control and Reinforcement Learning

-We have also presented the application of both algorithms to a small toy problem and discussed possible advantages and disadvantages of the different algorithms.
-With the application of TD3 to the SOC problem we have clearly shown that the SOC problem can be interpreted as a reinforcement learning problem.
-The main advantage of this is that ideas from reinforcement learning can now carried over to the stochastic optimal control approach to importance sampling.
-For example, in reinforcement learning questions like the how the variance of the gradient estimator have been addresses.
-E.g. the actor critic method has been developed in order to solve this problem and it has been shown that the method does achieve this goal.
-Especially for problems where the time evolution of the dynamical system is strongly influence by a metastable behavior this can be possibly very helpful to reduce the sampling effort.
-Furthermore, the question of efficient data usage has been discussed in the reinforcement learning community and e.g offline methods have been proposed to address this problem.
-There are many more interesting ideas which have been addressed by the reinforcement learning community.
-So this connection can be used for an efficient design good and robust algorithms for high dimensional algorithms for importance sampling.
+We have presented the application of both algorithms used in a small dimensional setting and discussed their possible advantages and disadvantages.
+By applying TD3 to the SOC problem we have clearly shown that the importance sampling SOC problem can be interpreted as a reinforcement learning problem. \\